corbtastik/mongodb-on-k8s/README.md

 This document describes how to demo the [MongoDB Enterprise Kubernetes Operator](https://docs.mongodb.com/kubernetes-operator/master/) on your MacBook using [Minikube](https://minikube.sigs.k8s.io/), GKE and EKS.
 The goal of this demo is to reinforce the Freedom to Run Anywhere by showing how easy it is to deploy, run and consume MongoDB on Kubernetes.

+The MongoDB Enterprise Operator for Kubernetes allows devOps teams to:

+* Deploy and run MongoDB Ops Manager on K8s
+* Deploy and manage MongoDB clusters on K8s

 ### Minikube High-level Outline

 * Install Required Infrastructure